 The project has four courses targeted specifically at adults who lack the basic skills in maths and English.
 The courses have been designed to help those learners who are re-entering education, to develop their basic knowledge and get on in life and work.

 The launch of this pilot coincides with a recent report from the Fair Education Alliance.
-The research found that poorer students are less than half as likely to pass GCSE English and maths as their wealthier peers and how small gaps at primary school leaves poorer students playing ‘catch-up’ for the rest of their lives.
+The research found that lower income students are less than half as likely to pass GCSE English and maths than their wealthier peers and reveals that small gaps at primary school leave lower income students playing ‘catch-up’ for the rest of their lives.

 The Open University has a 50 year history of making learning accessible to those from disadvantaged backgrounds.
 The OpenLearn platform attracts around 6m adult learners every year.
 Around 60% of these are without a degree, and around 3m are interested in using the platform for work-related learning.